mikkocaguiat/mikkocaguiat-tech/README.md

 ###### Thu May 7 05:29:26 CST 2020
 Added robots.txt inorder for my images folder and other non essential files not to be followed and indexed by search engines.

+###### Thu May 7 23:50:33 CST 2020
+Due to Elf sights limits for number of searches. i went bank to the original google custom search. it works fine but it needs refinement.